euroscipy/www.euroscipy.org/content/pages/2019/faq.md

 #### Are speakers invited to the conference?

-Accepted speakers will be provided a ticket discount for the conference but we do not cover any travel or accommodation costs.
+Accepted speakers will be provided a ticket discount (i.e. Early Bird ticket price) for the conference but we do not cover any travel or accommodation costs.

 #### What about internet during my talk?